impostorsguides/impostorsguides.github.io/rbenv/part-2/2-g-content.md

 export GIT_DIR="${RBENV_TEST_DIR}/.git"
 ```

 Here we set an environment variable named `GIT_DIR` to equal a ".git" hidden directory inside our test dir.
-I don't see any other references to `GIT_DIR` in the RBENV codebase, so I Google it and find that it's mentioned [here](https://git-scm.com/book/en/v2/Git-Internals-Environment-Variables){:target="_blank" rel="noopener"} in the Git docs:
+I don't see any other references to `GIT_DIR` in the RBENV codebase, so I Google it and find that it's mentioned [here](https://git-scm.com/book/en/v2/Git-Internals-Environment-Variables){:target="_blank" rel="noopener" } in the Git docs:

 > ### Repository Locations
 >